jsphweid/browserTranscribe/README.md

 `npm start` to serve up the app

-`grunt js-hint` to jshint on '/js' files and `grunt html-hint` to root html files (index.html)

-`grunt build` to make production build to '/build' folder
+`npm run build` to make production build to '/build' folder

 ## TODO